DaniloVlad/OpenSSL-AES/README.md

 ```

 ## Reason
 I saw loads of questions on stackoverflow on how to implement a simple aes256 example.
 So here it is!
-The OpenSSL
-EVP_ENCRYPT functions use PKCS padding by default.
-Thus the size of any message not a multiple of the key size (16 bytes)
-will be extended to fill the space.  ie: 12 chars becomes 16 chars, 22 chars becomes 32 chars
+AES-256 is just a subset of the Rijndael block ciphers, that operates on 16 byte blocks (128-bit) and 32 byte keys.
+Block ciphers operate on fixed size matrices called "blocks".
+For AES these blocks 4x4 with 16 bytes.
+You must allocate enough space for this otherwise EVP_ENCRYPT will fail as its default is PKCS padding.
+Any message not a multiple of the block size (16 bytes) will be extended to fill the space.  ie: 12 chars becomes 16 chars, 22 chars becomes 32 chars.
 ```C
 int enc_length = *(plaintext -> length) + (AES_BLOCK_SIZE - *(plaintext -> length) % AES_BLOCK_SIZE);
 ```